 Kuma uses Elasticsearch to power its on-site search.

 Elasticsearch releases new versions often, and Kuma is slow to upgrade.
-The Docker and Vagrant environments use 1.7, but production is older.
+The Docker environment uses 2.4, and production uses 1.7, with a planned update to 2.4.

 The Kuma search tests use the configured Elasticsearch, and can be run inside

-web Docker container or the Vagrant VM to confirm the engine works:
+web Docker container to confirm the engine works:

 To see search results, you will need to index the documents.